sandrock/Markalize/README.md

 You will need multiple files to handle mumtiple cultures.
 You will be able to handle more than culture.

-If you don't know how "cultures" and localization work in .NET, see [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) and [CultureInfo class](https://docs.microsoft.com/en-gb/dotnet/api/system.globalization.cultureinfo?view=netframework-4.7.2).
+If you don't know how "cultures" (languages, locales) and localization work in .NET, see [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) and [CultureInfo class](https://docs.microsoft.com/en-gb/dotnet/api/system.globalization.cultureinfo?view=netframework-4.7.2).

 Some languages allow two forms of the "you" pronoun, like in french.
 This is the [T-V distinction](https://en.wikipedia.org/wiki/T%E2%80%93V_distinction).
 "Tu" (thou) is familiar and is called "tutoiement".
 "Vous" is not and is called "vouvoiement".
 Say you want your users to choose between these forms...

 The principle here is to think about dimensions.
-Cultures already have at least 2 dimensions: the language and the region.
+Culture names already have at least 2 dimensions: the language and the region.
 You can add more dimensions!
 Do you like a subculture?
 You can create localization variants for your users.

 * Language dimension (standard):
   * fr: french